farre/ME/README.md

 ## Authentication

 It is possible to authenticate to ensure that all bugs are considered.
 In that case an [API key](https://bugzilla.mozilla.org/userprefs.cgi?tab=apikey) should be entered as well as the Bugzilla user name.

+Note that it is not necessary to provide an API key, in which case only public issues will be considered.